 Methodology: TABE tests administered to students during FY 2011-12 were scored using TestMate and the Advanced Module of the TestMate System (test scoring and reporting system).
 Inmate names and DC numbers were used to track those who had both pretest and posttest scores during this period.
 This summary includes all inmate students who during this period had at least one matched set of scores (pretest and posttest scores) in at least one subject area.
 A total of 4,626 students had matched scores for all three of the subject areas (Total Battery) of Reading, Language, and Total Mathematics.
 The total sets of matched scores for each subject area were: (a) 5,249 for Reading, (b) 5,248 for Language, and (c) 5,712 for Total Mathematics.

-Results: The three charts below show the average gains made in each subject in terms of normal curve equivalents (NCE), scale scores, and grade equivalents (GE), respectively.
-To be included, students had to have both a pretest and posttest.
-Gain was made in all three subject areas and for the total battery.
+Results: Improvements were made in all three subject areas and for the total battery.
 For an average of three months of instruction, the overall (total battery) gain was four points for the NCE scores and on the average there was a 13-point increase in scale scores.
 This translates into five months gain (.5) in GE scores.

 |Gains Expressed in Grade Equivalents (GE’s)|

 Reading (N=5,249), Language (N=5,248), Total Math (N=5,712), Total Battery (N=4,626)

 |Gains Expressed in Scale Scores|

 |Change in Inmate Literacy Grade Equivalent Levels Over Five Years